ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 To grant access to the services a license is assigned to an individual user account.
 A license can be assigned by an administrator at the time of the user account is created or through Azure AD group-based licensing.
 Azure AD group-based licensing allows an Administrator to associate a license to a group.
 Any members within the group will be assigned that license automatically.
 When a user is removed from the group the license is removed.

-Licencing Design Decisions for all agencies and implementation types.
+Licensing Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Products Licenced | Microsoft 365 E5 | Microsoft 365 E5 licences combines Office 365 E5, EMS E5, and Windows 10 E5 are required to ensure that Office 365 tenant can be rated up to Protected.
+Products Licensed | Microsoft 365 E5 | Microsoft 365 E5 licences combines Office 365 E5, EMS E5, and Windows 10 E5 are required to ensure that Office 365 tenant can be rated up to Protected.
-Licence Allocation Method | Automated | Dynamic Security Groups in Azure AD will be used to automatically assign licences and reduce the management overhead associated with licensing.
+License Allocation Method | Automated | Dynamic Security Groups in Azure AD will be used to automatically assign licences and reduce the management overhead associated with licensing.

-Licencing Configuration for all agencies and implementation types.
+Licensing Configuration for all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---
-Admin Licence Group | `rol-AgencyName-Administrator` | This is the group that the Agency administrators belong to.
+Admin License Group | `rol-AgencyName-Administrator` | This is the group that the Agency administrators belong to.
-User Licence Groups | `rol-AgencyName-Users` | This is the group that the Agency non-administrator users belong to.
+User License Groups | `rol-AgencyName-Users` | This is the group that the Agency non-administrator users belong to.

 ### Self service purchase